bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 With these this reparameterization trick (and picking appropriate distributions), one can easily implement variational inference by substituting the exact posterior for a fixed parameterized distribution (e.g., Gaussian, exponential etc.).
-With this approximation, you can then easily train the network using standard SGD methods that sample from this approximate posterior distribution but *importantly* can backprop through them to update the parameters of these approximate posteriors to hopefully achieve a good estimate of uncertainty.
+This allows you to easily train the network using standard SGD methods that sample from this approximate posterior distribution but *importantly* can backprop through them to update the parameters of these approximate posteriors to hopefully achieve a good estimate of uncertainty.
 Note however that variational